muziejus/javascripting-english-major/9-dataset.md

 As you can imagine, having to type that out would be a nightmare.
 Luckily, I’ve already done it for you.
 Open up [this file](/prologue.json) in a new tab and look at it.
-You can see that it looks like a regular JavaScript object except that the properties are strings, as well.
+You can see that it looks like a regular JavaScript `Object` except that the properties are strings, as well.
 That is, instead of `{text:
 "that"}`, we get `{"text": "that"}`.
 Now we have to let `prologue.js` know about it.